Germany–North Macedonia relations

 Germany–North Macedonia relations are the diplomatic relations between Germany and North Macedonia.
-The Foreign Office of Germany describes the relationship between Germany and Northern Macedonia as good.
-Both states are members of the Council of Europe and the Organization for Security and Cooperation in Europe.
-Germany is a member, North Macedonia is a candidate for accession to the European Union.
+The Foreign Office of Germany describes the relationship between Germany and North Macedonia as good.
+Both states are members of the COE, NATO and OSCE.
+Germany is EU member, North Macedonia is an EU candidate.

 History

 From the end of the 14th century, the territory of present-day North Macedonia belonged to the Ottoman Empire.
-During the Great Turkish War (1683-1699), imperial troops were able to briefly capture Skopje, but were unable to hold on permanently.
-With the decline of the Ottoman Empire in the 19th century, the great European powers and the Balkan peoples striving for independence under Turkish rule began to concern themselves with the territorial reorganization of southeastern Europe.
+During the Great Turkish War (1683–1699), imperial troops were able to briefly capture Skopje, but were unable to hold on permanently.
+With the Decline of the ottoman empire in the 19th century, the great European powers and the Balkan peoples striving for independence under Turkish rule began to concern themselves with the territorial reorganization of southeastern Europe.
 The "Macedonian question" played an important role in this process.
-The problem became virulent with the Russian victory in the Russo-Ottoman War (1877-1878), which brought Russian troops within 60 kilometers of Istanbul.
+The problem became virulent with the Russian victory in the Russo-Ottoman War (1877–1878), which brought Russian troops within 60 kilometers of Istanbul.
 Since the major European powers were unwilling to accept Russia's major gain in influence, as recorded between the warring parties in the Peace of San Stefano, a European war was imminent.
-The German Chancellor Otto von Bismarck invited to the Congress of Berlin in order to settle the conflict peacefully.
+The German Chancellor Otto von Bismarck invited to the Congress of Berlin to settle the conflict peacefully.
 One result of this congress was that Macedonia remained part of the Ottoman Empire for the time being.
 This changed with the Balkan Wars of 1912 and 1913, in which the Balkan states almost completely divided the European part of the Ottoman Empire among themselves.
 The First Balkan War ended with the Treaty of London (1913), which divided Macedonia between Serbia, Greece and Bulgaria.
 In addition to the other major European powers, the German Empire also acted as a mediator in the treaty negotiations.
 Shortly after the conclusion of the treaty, the Second Balkan War broke out, as Bulgaria was not satisfied with what had been achieved (especially with regard to the division of Macedonia).
 It was defeated by its neighbors, with the result that Serbia and Greece were able to annex large parts of Macedonia.